 How to Use the PIAAC Results Portal

-What kind of information can I generate with the PIAAC Results Portal?
+What kind of information does the PIAAC Results Portal provide?

 How do I use the PIAAC Results Portal?

-- Print results directly from your browser (click File, then Print) or click on the Excel icon to save the results on your computer.
+- Print results directly from your browser (click File, then Print) or click on the green Excel icon at the top right of the menu bar to save the selected results on your computer.
 If you click on the Excel icon, you will be prompted to create an Excel file which will contain all of the results currently accessible in the Results window.
 The Excel file will include

 - both the average scores and percentages by proficiency levels (if available);